Accessory Dwelling Unit

 Accessory Dwelling Unit - What is the latest?

 ADUs are an essential tool for creating affordable housing.
-The City has made it easier than ever to build ADUs in Los Angeles by streamlining the process and developing new incentives.
+The City has made it easier to build ADUs in Los Angeles by streamlining the process and developing new incentives.

 In-Law Units and Accessory Dwelling Units are similar.
 They are building both onto a property in a way that provides a separate housing unit.
 The primary difference is an accessory dwelling unit must have its cooking facilities while an in-law unit does not.
-An in-law unit may also have lower cost requirements than an accessory dwelling unit, depending on the location within the city.
-For example, Los Angeles requires accessory dwelling units to meet traditional houses’ exact design review standards.
+An in-law unit may also have lower cost requirements than an additional dwelling unit, depending on the location within the city.
+For example, Los Angeles requires accessory dwelling units to meet the exact design review standards of traditional houses.
 In contrast, cities like Long Beach allow for smaller or missing parking spaces if the lot already contains two off-street parking spaces.

 ADU Pre-approved Plans Overview